 Your brain is the most complex organ of your body.
 It is composed of the cerebral cortex and the cerebellum which contain neurons and glial cells.
 Glial cells serve as structural and metabolic support, insulation, and development, and neurons send signals to cells all over your body.
 Your brain is involved in memory, perception, learning, motivation, motor control, sleep, and homeostasis.
 Read on to learn some helpful tips to keep your brain healthy.

 The first tip to keep your brain healthy is to supplement.
-There are many supplements you can use to help your body and your workouts.
-Of course, vitamins and minerals provide excellent benefits and keep you in good health.
-For example, these help you fight free radicals, maintain stronger bones, well-functioning body systems and energize you.
+There are many supplements you can use to help your body, your mind, and your workouts.
+For instance, many people Buy MCT Wellness to increase their focus, boost their energy, reduce inflammation, have healthier skin, improve digestion, and lose or maintain weight.
+Of course, a high-quality organic multivitamin fills nutritional gaps in your diet and helps keep you in good health by fighting free radicals and maintaining stronger bones and well-functioning body systems.

 At the same time, your brain can also benefit from brain supplements.
 Unique formulas from the likes of Unlocked Supplement Co. are known as nootropics.
-Brain boosting formulas are similar to vitamins and minerals but work differently from them.
-These formulas boost brain health, memory, creativity, and help you fight stress.
+Brain-boosting formulas are similar to vitamins and minerals but work differently from them.
+These formulas boost brain health, memory, and creativity, and help you fight stress.

 In addition to serotonin production, exercise also helps to improve hormonal balance and lower cortisol.
 This is great for brain health since too much cortisol increases inflammation, depression, anxiety, and self-doubt, and contributes to weight gain, osteoporosis, high blood pressure, skin changes, and muscle weakness.

 Another tip to keep your brain healthy is to have a healthy diet with diverse clean (non-toxic, organic) foods.
-Just like your body benefits from certain foods, your brain can use diverse foods for its advantage.
+Just like your body benefits from certain foods, your brain can use nutritious foods to its advantage.
 Antioxidant-rich greens and berries, motivational and energizing caffeinated drinks, and good fats are prime examples.

 Here are foods that positively influence your brain:

-- Dark Chocolate: contains cannabinoids, flavanols, stimulants, and minerals essential for serotonin production, blood flow, and brain function.
+- Dark Chocolate: Contains cannabinoids, flavonols, stimulants, and minerals essential for serotonin production, blood flow, and brain function.

 - Berries: Anthocyanins and flavonoids found in berries help improve memory and prevent age-related memory loss.

-- Fresh Spices & Herbs (Turmeric, cinnamon, sage, peppermint, gingko biloba, saffron, thyme, rosemary, chamomile): Improve blood flow to the brain, alertness, DHA, memory, and lower cortisol and anxiety.
+- Fresh Spices & Herbs: Turmeric, cinnamon, sage, peppermint, ginkgo biloba, saffron, thyme, rosemary, and chamomile are some of the great spices and herbs that improve blood flow to the brain, alertness, DHA, memory, and lower cortisol and anxiety.

-- Leafy Greens (kale, spinach, collards, broccoli): Rich in vitamin K, lutein, folate, and beta carotene that help reduce age-related cognitive problems.
+- Leafy Greens: Kale, spinach, collards, and broccoli are powerful greens, rich in vitamin K, lutein, folate, and beta carotene that help reduce age-related cognitive problems.

-- Caffeine (tea and coffee): It helps to boost short-term concentration, memory, and mental functioning.
+- Caffeine: Caffeinated tea and coffee help to boost short-term concentration, memory, and mental functioning.

 Although it is well-established that your brain isn’t a muscle, you should work your brain as well as your body for vitality and health.
-Regular brain workouts such as crosswords, memory games, logic puzzles, Sudoku are excellent for helping keep your brain active.
+Regular brain workouts such as crosswords, memory games, logic puzzles, and sudoku are excellent for helping keep your brain active.

 Another important tip for keeping your brain healthy is getting a good night’s sleep.
 Whether you exercise a lot or not, you are probably aware of how crucial a good night’s sleep can be.
 But even in a world highly aware of the importance of sleep, 62% of adults still don’t get enough proper sleep.